 - Address: 11160 US-23, Ossineke

 This one-of-a-kind park, which opened in the 1930s, is filled with reproductions of life-sized dinosaurs including pterodactyls, T. rex and the mighty triceratops.
 Dinosaurs are set against natural scenery and guests can pose with the statues.
+There are plenty of photo opportunities along with a fossil dig, mini-golf course and a frozen yogurt bar, too.

 - Address: 8203 US-12, Onsted